damoeb/rss-proxy/README.md

 ![Twitter Follow](https://img.shields.io/twitter/follow/scottydocs?style=social)

-RSS-Proxy is a tool that allows you to do create an RSS/ATOM or JSON feed of almost any website, purely by analyzing just the DOM structure.
+RSS-Proxy is a tool that allows you to do create an RSS/ATOM or JSON feed of almost any website, purely by analyzing just the static HTML structure.

-Additional line of information text about what the project does.
-Your introduction should be around 2 or 3 sentences.
-Don't go overboard, people won't read it.

-## Prerequisites
+## Using docker

 Before you begin, ensure you have met the following requirements:
 * [docker](https://docs.docker.com/install/) 19+

-* You have a `<Windows/Linux/Mac>` machine.
-State which OS is supported/which is not.
-* You have read `<guide/link/documentation_related_to_project>`.

-## Running RSS-Proxy using docker
 ```
  docker run -p 3000:3000 -it damoeb/rss-proxy
 ```